 A female’s feeding

 A female mosquito, in need of the protein that comes from blood, typically consumes about three milligrams of the fluid in one feeding.
-This number is miniscule when compared to the total amount of blood in the human body, but for a mosquito it can be up to four times her actual weight.
+This number is minuscule when compared to the total amount of blood in the human body, but for a mosquito, it can be up to four times her actual weight.
 You might wonder how a mosquito finds you; typically, a mosquito chooses its target through a range of signals – smells, heat, movement – and will continue seeking prey until she’s full.
 Female mosquitos can survive through the month feeding every two or three nights.

 What makes you a mosquito magnet?